Artificial sweeteners not healthy alternative to regular sugar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The above piece of advice was given by Consultant Nutritionist and Head of Clinical Nutrition Department at Shifa International Hospital Dr. Rezzan Khan during a chat in connection with World Diabetes Day here on Friday.
+The above piece of advice was given by Consultant Nutritionist and Head of Clinical Nutrition Department at Shifa International Hospital Dr. Rezzan Khan during an exclusive chat in connection with World Diabetes Day here on Friday.

 Artificial sweeteners usually find a dietary role in combating weight gain and diabetes by providing a sweet taste (which people build a craving for) without increasing caloric intake.
 Such sugar substitutes are found in a variety of foods and beverages (including soft drinks and baked goods) marketed as ‘sugar-free’ or ‘diet,’ or ‘zero calories.’

-“The impact of artificial sweetener consumption on overall dietary intake is particularly critical with type 2 diabetes patients, who frequently receive guidance to consume artificial sweeteners to lower carbohydrate intake, support weight management, and improve glycemic control.”
+“The impact of artificial sweetener consumption on overall dietary intake is particularly critical with type 2 diabetes patients, who frequently receive guidance to consume artificial sweeteners to lower carbohydrate intake, support weight management, and improve glycemic control,” Dr Rezzan explained.

 The US-based FDA has approved five artificial sweeteners: saccharin, acesulfame, aspartame, neotame, and sucralose.
 It has also approved one natural low-calorie sweetener, stevia.
 However, the recommendation for the daily intake depends on the product and the body weight the individual has.
 It would be helpful to consult a dietitian nutritionist to understand your requirements and capabilities before adopting this into your routine diet.